rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 ### Config file generation

-Use command `config` to generate all possible config files with blank values.
+Use command `init` to generate all possible config files with blank values.

-Populate `CreateTableList.json` with values and run `tables CreateTableList.json` command to generate 2 more config files with table data.
+Populate `config/config.json` with values and run `config` command to generate more config files with table data.

-Values for `folder`, `serverName`, `password`, `credential`, `identity`, `secret` are copied into the generated configs.
+Values for `serverName`, `password`, `credential`, `identity`, `secret` are copied into the generated configs.

 `connections` should contain connection strings, one per line.
 E.g.
 ```